DISCOOS/eventstore-client-dart/packages/eventstore_client/README.md

 * ✅   Streams API
 * ✅   Projections Management API
 * ✅   Persistent Subscriptions Management API
 * ✅   Gossip API (open source version of EventstoreDB)
 * ✅   User Management API
+* ✅   Monitoring API (statistics only from v21.x)

 We are working on the following APIs:
-* ⏱  Monitoring API
+* ⏱   Operations API

 The following APIs are planned for implementation in prioritized order:
-* 1️⃣  Operations API
+* 1️⃣   Elections API
-* 2️⃣  Cluster Management API (commercial version of EventstoreDB)

 Please file feature requests and bugs at the [issue tracker][tracker].